WAaronD/FreeWILLI_wasd/README.md

 1. *Time Domain Detection*: A time domain detector is applied to identify segments of interest.
 This step reduces computational overhead by filtering irrelevant data.

 2. *Frequency Domain Transformation and Filtering*: The detected signal segments are transformed into the frequency domain using the Fast Fourier Transform (FFT).
 If filtering is enabled, Finite Impulse Response (FIR) filters are applied in the frequency domain to isolate frequency bands of interest.
-The filter coefficients are loaded from a configuration file in the filters directory, and the frequency-domain representation is computed dynamically at runtime.
+The filter coefficients are loaded from a configuration file in the ```filters/``` directory, and the frequency-domain representation is computed dynamically at runtime.

 3. *Frequency Domain Detection*: A frequency domain detector is applied to identify segments of interest.
 This step reduces computational overhead by filtering irrelevant data.